Skip to main content

 (B) Definitions.

-(2) "Principal place of residence" means the dwelling the individual considers his or her established or principal home and to which, if absent, he or she intends to return.
+(2) "Principal place of residence" means the dwelling considered to be the individual's established or principal home and to which, when absent, the individual intends to return.
 Principal place of residence can be real or personal property, fixed or mobile, and located on land or water.

-(a) Only one living place may be established as the principal place of residence.
+(a) Only one dwelling may be established as the principal place of residence.

 (b) The administrative agency must obtain a signed statement, declaring the principal place of residence, when there is an indication the individual resides in or has ownership of more than one place.